bramerdaniel/ConsoLovers/README.md

 * A [ConsoleMenu](https://github.com/bramerdaniel/ConsoLovers/blob/master/ConsoLovers/Menu/ConsoleMenu.cs) that supports Keyboard and Mouse selection.
   The menu is extremely customizable, supports color themes, index navigation and much more...
 * A CommandLineEngine that offers parsing of command line arguments and mapping them to properties of a class
-* A MaskedInput class that can be used for password usecases (not secure ofcourse)
+* A [MaskedInput](https://github.com/bramerdaniel/ConsoLovers/blob/master/ConsoLovers/InputMask.cs) class that can be used for password scenarios.

+## Usage
-The ConsoleToolkit is also availale on nuget [here](https://www.nuget.org/packages/ConsoLovers.ConsoleToolkit) or simply search for 'ConsoleToolkit'
+The ConsoleToolkit is also available on nuget [here](https://www.nuget.org/packages/ConsoLovers.ConsoleToolkit) or simply search for 'ConsoleToolkit'.

+If a third party reference is not allowed in your project, you could also download the sources and just pick the classes you need (this should work in the most cases without any problems).

 ## License
-There is no licence required
+There is no licence required.